 What Is Event Marketing?

 You can set up a large variety of events for your brand.
-They range from conferences, trade shows, stand-alone or co-sponsored events to celebrations, product launch galas, pop-up shops, and sampling events.
-You can organize a local event if you run a local business or a virtual event if you’re focused on technology.
+They range from marketing conferences, trade shows, stand-alone or co-sponsored events to celebrations, product launch galas, pop-up shops, and sampling events.
+You can organize a local event if you run a local business or a virtual event if you’re focused on marketing technology.
 Consider your goals – do you want to educate your target audience?
-Do you wish to encourage attendees to purchase your product?
+Do you wish to encourage attendees to purchase your brand’s products?
 Or are you more interested in imaginatively telling your brand’s story?

 Marketing events can amaze, inspire, inform, provide support, reassure, and cause a whole host of other emotions within your consumer if appropriately executed.
 Take the example of Comfort, the fabric softener brand, and their Swap Shop pop-up event.
 In partnership with Cosmopolitan, Elle, and Oxfam, this brand organized an event where consumers could come and swap their clothes for other second-hand items.
 The goal of the event was to spread awareness of the importance of second-hand buying and up-cycling.
 The consumers had the opportunity to let go of clothes they no longer wanted in favor of new-to-them pieces while learning more about sustainability in fashion.
 Unique, exciting, and educational!

-The purpose of a marketing event is to drive consumers to your brand, help them connect with it, and to spread the word about your brand both online and offline.
+The purpose of a branding and marketing event is to drive consumers to your brand, help them connect with it, and to spread the word about your brand both online and offline.
 As in the case of Comfort (along with Cosmopolitan, Elle, and Oxfam), live events are an excellent way to express what your brand stands for in the grand scheme of things.
 Comfort emphasizing fashion sustainability is something that a lot of consumers can get behind and show their support for.

 How Is Event Marketing Different?